DannyVanpoucke/HIVE4-tools/documentation/phonons.md

                   band-plot use the actual distance in the reciprocal space (false) or #q-points (true) (**DEFAULT**=.FALSE.)
-	* subsystem  : Logical indicating if the input system is a subsystem such as a point-defect, surface,...
+	* subsystem  : Logical indicating if the input system is a subsystem such as a point-defect, surface,...<br />
                   The "*active/participating*" atoms are indicated by the selective dynamics option of the accompanying POSCAR.
                   (**OPTIONAL**, **DEFAULT**=.FALSE.)